sdsc/sdsc-summer-institute-2023/1.0_preparation_day_welcome_and_orientation/README.md

 ### Getting your training account and password

 You should have received an email with the subject line: **HPC & DS 2023 Summer Institute: Account Set-Up**.
-The context of the email is as follows:
+The content of the email should be as follows:

 ```
 Your personalized account information is given below.